Aug 17, 2020|

 Why Visit Chinchero

-Step back in time in Chinchero among some of the Inca’s best preserved ruins.
-Located just an hour from the Cusco, Chcinchero is one of the most beautiful and authentic towns in the Sacred Valley.
+Step back in time in Chinchero among some of the Inca’s best-preserved ruins.
+Located just an hour from the Cusco, Chcinchero is one of the most beautiful and authentic towns in the Sacred Valley Chinchero.
 Feel and see the Inca culture as it was in its past in the central square.
-Settled on what was once an Incan palace, this square is the heart of the town.
-A quaint and typical Peruvian market resides in the palace ruins, perfect for sight-seeing and shopping.
-The people watching is also spectacular, observe indigenous locals clad in the traditional clothing of their ancestors.
-The market is open daily, though the most crowded day is Sunday.
+Settled on what was once an Incan palace, this an unbeatable experience.
+Today, a quaint and typical Peruvian market resides in the palace ruins, perfect for sight-seeing and shopping, all while observing indigenous locals clad in the traditional clothing of their ancestors.
+The market is open every day, though the most crowded day is Sunday.

 It is important to note that Chinchero is at a very high elevation, 3762 m (12.342 ft).
 Due to the height at which the city rests, the impressive Mount Salkantay and its white peaks can be seen from there.
 The perfect location to take photos.